-Financiers are perfect little treats to accompany a cup of tea or a gourmet coffee.
-In this gluten-free version, the pecans provide a crunchy texture, the chestnut flour, a little sweetness and the coconut sugar, a slightly caramelized taste that will appeal to many palates.
-Ideal for snacks or the end of a meal, this revisited financier is a real invitation to indulge in indulgence.
+Financiers are little treats perfect to enjoy with a cup of tea or a gourmet coffee.
+In this gluten-free version, pecans provide a crunchy texture, chestnut flour adds a touch of sweetness, and coconut sugar lends a slightly caramelized flavor that will delight many palates.
+Ideal for afternoon tea or after-dinner dessert, this reimagined financier is a true invitation to indulgence.

 Ingredients